Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Blog posts enable in-depth discussion about your updates.
 They allow you to explain the rationale behind changes, the development process, and the impact on users.

-Blog posts are most suitable for major updates that require thorough explanation or have a significant story behind them.
-They can also be used to showcase the team's effort, enhancing user connection to your product.
+Blog posts are best for major updates that require thorough explanation or have a significant story behind them.
+They can also showcase the team's effort, enhancing user connection to your product.

 Here's an example blog post from Linear on how they built Project Updates →